HamStudy/examtools-docs/content/docs/cve/cveSandboxDummies.md

 ---

 ## Sandbox/Training Environment

 For training purposes, use the ExamTools (ET) sandbox environment at https://examtools.dev.
 Training sessions which are created in the sandbox will be found on https://hamstudy.dev.
-Use hamstudy.dev to register your practice applicants for your training session.
+To get started, checkout the instructions on [how to create a session](/cvecreatesession.md/) in ExamTools.
+You may want to reference the [in-person exam instructions](/cvein-personexamprocess.md/) for how you may want to register your applicants and run your training session.

+## Sandbox ExamTools Accounts:

-VEs who want access to the sandbox will need to register for a sandbox ET account even if they already have a production ET account.
-Team leads will need to request session manager permissions be added to their sandbox account in order to create and run practice sessions.
+Volunteer Examiners (VEs) who want access to the sandbox will need to register for a [sandbox ET account](/docs/ve/getsandboxaccount.md/) even if they already have a [production ET account](/docs/ve/getexamtoolsaccount.md/).
+Team leads will need to request [session manager permissions](/cvenewteamlead.md) be added to their sandbox account in order to create and run training exam sessions.
 All features available in production can be tested out and mastered in the sandbox before a live session is scheduled.

+## Fake Applicants:

+Use hamstudy.dev to register fake applicants for your training session and experience what an applicant would experience.
+Alternatively, practice registering applicants in ExamTools which would be extremely helpful, if you allow walk-in applicants at your exam session.
+Click the **Add Applicant** button in the upper right (opposite the sort order selector) of the applicant list.
+To create your own fake applicant, enter ten zeros (0000000000) in the FRN field or use a real FRN or call sign to automatically lookup the record from the ULS.
+To populate the fields with a fake applicant's information, look to the upper right corner of the dialog box and click on the **Action** dropdown.
+Then, select **Create Fake**.

+## Dummy VEs:

 If you do not have enough real VEs to train with, you can use dummy VEs.

-## Dummy VEs:

-Dummy practice VEs can only be used with assigning to an applicant and signing; they use a special callsign format like E92USR -- E means "Extra class" (and G means “General”), 92 can be any 2 digit number, and USR is just a common suffix eg. G23USR, E12USR, etc.
+Dummy VEs can only be used with assigning to an applicant and signing; they use a special callsign format like E92USR -- E means "Extra class" (and G means “General”), 92 can be any 2 digit number, and USR is just a common suffix eg. G23USR, E12USR, etc.

 The password for each dummy VE is passwordNN where NN is the number, so for E46USR, the password is password46.
 If you put in the wrong password, ET will prompt with a hint.